troybeglinger/Code-Samples/README.md

 Completed in 2020 as part of a web development boot camp.
 It uses JavaScript ES6, jQuery, HTML, and CSS.

 ## Wyrmsele
 Exceprts from a text-based MMORPG I first created in 2007-09 and worked on updating in 2017-20.
-It uses PHP, HTML, and CSS.
+It uses PHP, JavaScript, HTML, and CSS.
 As it was originally written in PHP 4, and the full game consists of nearly 240,000 lines of code, I finally had to let it go for other projects.